SoulSoftwareInc/Spigot-Core/README.md

 # Spigot-Core

-A core api for all of SoulSoftware plugins.
+A core api for all of Soul Software Inc. plugins.